Summer Driving Advice

 The summer sun can make it extremely hot in the car

-Another important piece of summer driving advice is to check your tyres.
-Excessive warm weather can cause heat to build up within tyres and makes them much more susceptible to suffering from a rapid deflation.
+Check your tyres excessive warm weather can cause heat to build up within tyres and makes them much more susceptible to suffering from a rapid deflation.

 When packing for a trip, don’t overload your car